bahossdev/SVG-Logo-Maker/README.md

 A command-line application that takes in user input and generates a logo.

 ## Description
 A Node.js command-line application that empowers developers to create custom logos using Scalable Vector Graphics (SVG).
-This application prompts users to choose a shape, select colors for the shape and text, input up to three characters for the text, and even offers the option to have a 2-color gradient background.
+This application prompts users to choose a shape, select colours for the shape and text, input up to three characters for the text, and even offers the option to have a 2-colour gradient background.
 The generated logo is saved as `logo.svg` in the `demo` folder.

 ## Table of Contents